Canadian International Merchandise Trade (Customs Basis)

 Import data are collected via electronic transmission of Canada Border Service Agency (CBSA) B3 forms.
-Data for exports to the United States are collected via electronic transmission of United States Census Bureau data compiled from United States Customs and Border Protection documents.
-Non-US export data are received from Canadian exporters via electronic transmissions submitted to the CBSA.
+Data for exports to the United States are collected via electronic transmission of United States Census Bureau data complied from United States Customs and Border Protection documents.
+Non-US export data are received from Canadian exporters via electronic transmissions, or are captured from customs paper forms or summary reports submitted to the CBSA.

 In general, merchandise trade statistics are compiled from administrative records used by customs agencies to facilitate and oversee the flow of goods across the frontier.